 Do you provide saws?

-Yes, we provide hand-saws or we would be happy to cut your tree for those who are unable.
-It's also a good idea to bring your own saw, as occasionally all of ours are out in the field.
+Yes, we provide hand-saws, but it's also a good idea to bring your own saw, as occasionally all of ours are out in the field.

 Do you sell wreaths?

-We do have a nice selection of wreaths, centerpieces, and mixed greenery bundles for sale.
-Also, our grandkids make and sell pine cone ornaments and twig stars.
+We do have a nice selection of wreaths, and mixed greenery bundles for sale.
+Also, our grandkids often make and sell pine cone ornaments and twig stars.

 What method of payment do you take?